choosing \ not giving up

 With years of experience working with mothers, we feel privileged to have Emily on our team.

-The newest member of our team, Drew brings a fresh approach to working with mothers considering adoption.
+The newest member of our team, Mya brings a fresh approach to working with mothers considering adoption.

 Some of the things we do

 What does “open adoption” mean and why is it important when exploring adoption for your child?